EuroProofNet/europroofnet.github.io/_pages/WG1/Gruissan24/meeting.md

 - Abdelghani Alidra: Documenting the installation process of Dedukti and Lambdapi.
 Hands-on learning of the Lambdapi syntax and supportive theory.
 Discussing bugs and future evolutions of the Lambdapi Vscode plugin.

-- Gabriel Hondet will work on Lambdapi and [STTfaxport](https://github.com/Deducteam/sttfaxport).
+- Gabriel Hondet worked [Personoj](https://github.com/Deducteam/personoj), a translator from [PVS](https://pvs.csl.sri.com/) to Lambdapi.
+Personj is now compatible with PVS8.
+The installation procedure of Personoj has been smoothened and robustified.

 - Alessio Coltellacci with work on the encoding of Alethe proofs from SMT solvers to Lambdapi.